 4.6 Explain the need for testing on different platforms and browsers 5.
-Understand the need for Web standards 5.1 Explain the role of the W3C 5.2 Explain W3C standards and their application in site coding 5.3 Discuss web accessibility and usability issues from the viewpoint of an IT professional 6.
-Understand the concepts associated with using the Internet and the World Wide Web for business 6.1 Explain the underlying physical and operational properties of the Internet and World Wide Web, including the difference between the two 6.2 Discuss the Internet and the Web as a business tool, including (but not limited to) as a tool for communications, research, sales and marketing 6.3 Discuss the advantages and disadvantages of various internet-based models, in different contexts 6.4 Discuss the advantages and disadvantages of various eCommerce models, in different contexts
+Understand the need for Web 5.1 Explain the role of the W3C standards 5.2 Explain W3C standards and their application in site coding Discuss web accessibility and usability issues from the viewpoint of an IT professional 6.
+Understand the concepts associated with using the Internet and the World Wide 6.1 Explain the underlying physical and operational properties of the Internet and World Wide Web, including the difference between the two Web for business Discuss the Internet and the Web as a business tool, including (but not limited to) as a tool for communications, research, sales and marketing 6.3 Discuss the advantages and disadvantages of various internet-based models, in different contexts Discuss the advantages and disadvantages of various eCommerce models, in different contexts